...and we knew God had stayed.

 Rain that didn’t ask who was worthy.

-It fell through holes in the ceiling of shelters,
+It fell through holes in the ceilings of shelters,

 slid down the faces of people waiting in line for soup,